kukufuckingkan/mandenkan/english/3_alphabet/.ipynb_checkpoints/8_ߠ_character-checkpoint.md

 (english_alphabet_ߠ)=
 # Character ߠ

-this is the index page for the character ߠ
+The character ߠ, is used to transcribe the sound N. this sounds is produced by the effect of preceding nasal or non-nasal consonants.ߠ